-It’s certainly not what you would expect out of a championship game, meant to pit the last two teams against each other and crown the best, but it is the nature of competition.
 For whatever reason, sometimes it’s just not competitive.
-Maybe that doesn’t sound like fun, but for the majority of Super Bowl Party-goers who are just in it for the snacks, the commercials and the social gatherings, a dumpster fire of a game can be just as entertaining to watch as a competitive one.
+Maybe that doesn’t sound like fun, but for the majority of Super Bowl Party-goers who are just in it for the snacks, the commercials, and the social gatherings, a dumpster fire of a game can be just as entertaining to watch as a competitive one.
 In fact, there is even a movement to switch the game to Saturday, so that fans can recover from the revelry without calling in sick to work.

 So what’ll it be this year?
 Will we get a great storyline, perhaps a team exorcising some demons, maybe a legacy cemented?
 Will it be a stinker?
 More pain for an oft-cursed franchise?
 Let’s just hope it’s a fun one, unlike these letdowns from across the Super Bowl’s 56-year history.
 Read on for our list of the five worst Super Bowl games, according to the experts!

-The List: 5 Worst Super Bowl Games Ever, According to Experts
+5 Worst Super Bowl Games That Didn’t Impress Fans

 1. Super Bowl XXIV, San Francisco 49ers 55, Denver Broncos 10

 On this day in 1990, the San Francisco 49ers defeated the Denver Broncos 55-10 in Super Bowl XXIV.— Mitchell & Ness (@mitchell_ness) January 28, 2024